redrambles/skillcrush-starter-2/wp-content/plugins/acf-theme-code/readme.txt

 1. When you publish, edit or update an ACF Field Group, the code required to implement each field is displayed for you in the Theme Code section.
 Use the clipboard icon to easily copy these code blocks and paste them into your theme.

 == Changelog ==

+= 1.2.0 =
+* Core: Quicklinks feature with anchor links to the relevant theme code block
+* Core: Notice updates & various bug fixes

+= 1.1.2 =
+* Fix: Use the_sub_field method for nested File fields with return format URL

 = 1.1.1 =
 * Field: Post Object field now works correctly for ACF 4